anton-k/mig/docs/src/00-foreword.md

 ### scotty

-The scotty is also in domain of simple, easy to use solutions. so why did I wrote mig and haven't used the scotty instead?
+The scotty is also in domain of simple, easy to use solutions.
+So why did I wrote mig and haven't used the scotty instead?
 Scotty features more imperative approach where you write handlers as expression for Scotty library monad.
 But it does not looks so well as in servant's case to me.
 It is harder to assemble servers from parts.
 And I really like the idea of type-safe conversions of various parts of request and response.

+So the scotty is simple enough but for me it lacks some servant features such as composability of the servers (nice tree structure of the API) and type-safe conversions of various parts of request and response.